helange23/from_fourier_to_koopman/README.rst

 How to use Koopman
 -----------------

-Because of the many different ways in which the Koopman algorithm can be utilized, running the Koopman algorithm is more involved and might require writing a custom _model\_object_.
-Below we provide an example where _f_
+Because of the many different ways in which the Koopman algorithm can be utilized, running it is more involved and might require writing a custom *model\_object*.
+Below we provide an example where *f* is a simple MLP and the squared loss is employed.
+In general, the class *koopman* is instantiated with a model object that specifies:

+* the topology of *f*
+* the loss
+* the number of frequencies *k*

 .. code:: python